iansampson/dissertation/1. Perec/Perec.md

----
-title: Counting the Ineffable
-subtitle: Georges Perec and the Vertigo of Lists
+# Counting the Ineffable: Georges Perec and the Vertigo of Lists
-author: Ian Sampson
-date: 27 March 2017
-bibliography: "../bibliography.yaml"
-nocite: |
-  @perec-penser
----

 In his 1982 essay “Penser/Classer,” the last piece he wrote before his death, Georges Perec offers the following reflection on the art of writing lists: